-This French liqueur wine was created by the brothers Paul and Raymond Lillet, following an idea of the monk Father Kermann, who founded a company in Podensac (Graves-Bordeaux) in 1872.
-Created in 1887, the white Lillet with a golden yellow colour was produced from 85% Sémillon and Sauvignon Blanc, and 15% of a liqueur made from oranges, bitter oranges, limes and china bark.
-Therefore the original name was "Kina Lillet".
-It was not until 1962 that the red version created by Pierre Lillet came onto the market.
-It was made from Cabernet Sauvignon and Cabernet Franc, as well as shares of Merlot and Syrah.
-The company does not have its own vineyards, but prepares the liqueur and part of the wine itself.
-Also known as "L'Apéritif de Bordeaux", the wine quickly became a successful fashion drink, especially among artists in London, New York and Paris.
-Famous graphic artists designed advertising posters for it, including Toulouse-Lautrec (1864-1901) and Leonetto Cappielo (1875-1942).
+The French fortified wine was created by the brothers Paul and Raymond Lillet from an idea of the monk Father Kermann, who founded a company in Podensac (Graves-Bordeaux) in 1872.
+Created in 1887, the white Lillet with a golden yellow colour was produced from 85% Sémillon and Sauvignon Blanc, and 15% of a liqueur made from oranges, bitter oranges, limes and cinchona bark.
+Hence the original name was "Kina Lillet".
+It was not until 1962 that the red version, created by Pierre Lillet, came onto the market.
+It was made from Cabernet Sauvignon and Cabernet Franc, as well as portions of Merlot and Syrah.
+The company has no vineyards of its own, but prepares the liqueur and some of the wine itself.
+Also known as "L'Apéritif de Bordeaux", it quickly became a successful fashion drink, especially among artists in London, New-York and Paris.
+Famous graphic artists designed advertising posters for it, among them Toulouse-Lautrec (1864-1901) and Leonetto Cappielo (1875-1942).